 (Yes, the beaches here have a strange “Number” name and an alternate Hindi name.)

 Things to do in Havelock Island / Beaches of Havelock Island

-Beach number 3, 4 and 5 form what is called the “backpacker strip” of Havelock Island.
+Beach numbers 3, 4, and 5 form what is called the “backpacker strip” of Havelock Island.
 These beaches have extremely shallow water and bleached coral.

-Beach #3 can be entered from the path that leads from Blue Sea restaurant.
+Beach #3 can be entered from the path that leads to Blue Sea restaurant.
 Beach #3 has some good dhabas (cheap restaurants).

 Beach #4 gets a little crowded and beach #5 is my favorite with low trees that form a natural shade, so no need for beach umbrellas.
 These trees are curved and are perfect for putting up your hammocks.
 See the picture.